 5.5 The Internet requirements are:

-• The Group will record and filter Internet usagepor parte of our users in accordance with our sector and legal requirements, including those for keeping children safe in education and the duty to PREVENT.
+• The Group will record and filter Internet usageon the part of our users in accordance with our sector and legal requirements, including those for keeping children safe in education and the duty to PREVENT.

 • Unauthorized use of instant messaging or peer-to-peer file sharing software is not permitted.

-• Users must not upload or download materials thatviolen los rightsof author.
+• Users must not upload or download materials thatviolate the rightsof author.

 • Users must not access or distribute material that does not represent the group's core values.
-This includes material that could be considered obscene,ilegal, difamatorio or that may harass or intimidate others.
+This includes material that could be considered obscene,illegal, defamatory or that may harass or intimidate others.

 5.6 Use of personal devices: